safesoftware/virtualmachines/PostCreationSteps.md

 16. Add a connection for Microsoft SQL Server. `Localhost FMEData` `FMETRAINING\SQLEXPRESS`.
 Create an `fmedata` database.
 17. Open Localhost in browser, and ensure that FME Flow is properly licensed.
 Check that Form and Flow licenses won't expire for at least 1 year.
 18. Set the FME Flow engines to 4.
-19. Disable auto-start for FME Flow.
+19. Disable auto-start for FME Flow using `services.msc`
 20. Install the Mouse Powertoy.
 21. Load the FoodVendors-Complete.fsproject project.
 May need encryption file in same folder.
 22. Open Google Earth to see if it has a DirectX vs OpenGL warning.
 Set appropriately.